 Building an Amazing UVP

 There’s likely only two things wrong with your business (and your marketing).
-1, you have little visibility/reach and no one knows you exist, and 2, your value proposition isn’t resonating with the audience you’ve reached.
+First, you have little visibility/reach and no one knows you exist, and second, your value proposition isn’t resonating with the audience you’ve reached.

-While you do need reach/visibility, your value proposition has to come first.
-It needs to resonate instantly with the audience, make an impact, sound credible and entice them to stay engaged and want to know more.
-It is difficult to develop a great value proposition but like anything else, it takes some effort, inspiration and commitment.
+Your value proposition needs to resonate instantly with the audience, make an impact, sound credible and be enticing.
+It needs to communicate relevance, trust, and get them to stay engaged and want to know more.
+It is difficult to develop a great value proposition but like anything else it takes a little effort, inspiration and commitment.

 A good value proposition makes your solution crystal clear and fades your competitors into the background